Philippines restarts non-essential travel

-Outbound travelers from the Philippines with tourist visas are required to have adequate travel and health insurance which the Bureau of Immigration will check upon proceeding with the travel.
-The travel health insurance policy should have COVID-19 coverage.
-If you are unable to show proof of travel insurance, it is likely that you will be offloaded and you will need to rebook your flight to another date and prepare your lacking documentary requirements.
+As indicated in IATF resolution no. 79, those traveling on tourist visas should have adequate travel and health insurance is requred .
+The travel health insurance policy should have COVID-19 medical coverage.
+If you are unable to show proof of travel insurance, you might be offloaded and you will need to rebook your flight to another date and prepare your lacking requirements.

 Research travel requirements of your destination

 Every traveler should do due diligence in finding out the requirements of his or her destination country.
 Pandemic is not yet over, and having tourist visa does not guarantee you will be allowed to enter their borders.
 Philippines now allowing non-essential outbound travel, but some countries only allow essential travels for their inbound passengers.
+Travel restrictions of each countries changes from time to time, so you need to be updated with the government rulings of your destination.
 Your booked airline or hotel may have some pieces of advice too.